MariaGabrieleAR/MariaGabrieleAR/README.md

-- 👋 Hi, I’m @MariaGabrieleAR
+- 👋 Hi, I’m Maria Gabriele
 - 👀 I’m interested in Front End
 - 🌱 I’m currently learning  Front-end e Back-end JAVA
-- 💞️ I’m looking to collaborate com minha criatividade
+- 💞️ I’m looking to collaborate with my criative
-- 📫 How to reach me  instagram:@maahgabriele ou gbialvees@gmail.com
+- 📫 How to reach me  instagram:@maahgabriele or gbialvees@gmail.com

 <!---
 MariaGabrieleAR/MariaGabrieleAR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.